tottenjordan/vertex-forecas-repo/knowledge-share/enterprise_forecasting_guidance.md

 Usually one metric alone is not enough to evaluate forecast accuracy
 * Multiple metrics are required
 * Metrics must be scaled metrics (plain RMSE will not do.
 You must scale it or normalize it to compare against multiple datasets)
-* Metrics must be analyzed by sub segments (a single global metric for the entire company is not a valid metric!)
+* Metrics must be analyzed by sub segments.
+A single global metric for the entire company is not a valid metric --> segment metrics by various categories in your business to understand how forecasts are performing

 <img src='imgs/metric_table_compare.png'>